AlainPaillou/JETSONSKY/README.md

 # JETSONSKY

+**** 2023-11-25 UPDATE : 1 new version uploaded V41_02RC.
+Old V41_01RC was removed.

+- A bad bug was removed in pictures capture function.
+It's a beta version

 **** 2023-11-24 UPDATE : 1 new version uploaded V41_01RC.

 - Added a bigger screen resolution for 1440p, 1600p or more screen.
 It's a beta version